 What does GID 1000 mean?

 GID 1000 is usually the group identifier that’s assigned to the user group on a Unix-like system.
 It’s usually used to tell regular user accounts apart from system users and other groups.
-On Unix-like systems, like Linux, each person has their own unique user ID and they belong to one of the groups identified by GID.
+On Unix-like systems, like Linux, each person has their unique user ID and they belong to one of the groups identified by GID.
 GID 1000 usually represents the main group of regular non-administrators.

 How do I find my user UID in Ubuntu?

-to get your user’s UID.
+.
 UIDs are stored in the same /etc/passwd

 file as the user’s list in Linux.
+You can also check this file to get your UID.

 How do I find my user GID in Ubuntu?